-- 1 In the Edit toolbar, click the Angle Lines at tool to select the segment you want - Your cursor becomes a triangle with a bead. - 2 Click the segment you want to select.
+1 In the Edit toolbar, click the Angle Lines

+😝 tool to select the segment you want to edit.

+- 2 Click the segment you want to select.
 The active segment is enclosed in a selection box with handles and you can now view the active segment's angle lines. - 3 Alter the segment's beads and angle line beads accordingly.
 For more information on working with beads and angle line, see the "Working with Beads" section.